arcsoft-ro/elrond-scripts/README.md

 2. Edit the values in the config file to match your preferences

 ## Running the scripts

-Option1: Run the scripts directly
+Option1: Run the scripts directly from your favourite shell
 ```
 /scripts-path/deploy-node.ps1
 ```